NicktheGeek/genesis-featured-widget-amplified/readme.txt

 * Multiple Hooks and Filters for adding additional content

-This plugin requires the [Genesis Theme Framework](http://studiopress.com) While the plugin will work on the HTML5 "Pro" themes, the HTML markup only supports the older XHTML themes at this time.
-It is not recommended for use on the new HTML5 themes.
+This plugin requires the [Genesis Theme Framework](http://studiopress.com)

+As of version 1.0 the HTML5 Genesis themes are fully supported.
+It is possible that some themes expect older XHTML markup with this plugin and are styled for that.

+If that is the case add this to your functions.php file

+`add_theme_support( 'gfwa-xhtml' );`

 Thanks to David Decker, this plugin is translation ready.
 German translation files included.